ryanshim24/apartment_lab_sql/readme.md

 ```
 1. Show all the tables. --\dt
-2. Show all the users.
+2. Show all the users. --\du
 3. Show all the data in the owners table. --SELECT * FROM owners;
 4. Show the names of all owners. -- SELECT name FROM owners;
 5. Show the ages of all of the owners in ascending order. -- SELECT * FROM owners ORDER BY age ASC;